You’re young. You’re an athlete. So why does your chest hurt? After all, don’t heart problems strike older, less active people?

 Precordial catch syndrome causes sharp localized pains that strike during deep breathing, most often in young adults.
 While the condition is benign, the cause is unclear.

 Athletes are often high achievers, competitive and motivated.
-However, anxiety and even panic disorders and depression are not uncommon in young athletes.
+“However, anxiety and even panic disorders and depression are not uncommon in young athletes,” says Dr. Singh.
 These conditions can result in spikes in heart rate or blood pressure as well as hyperventilation (rapid deep breathing), which can contribute to chest pains.

 Athletes are at increased risk of gastrointestinal (GI) issues that cause chest pains.
-This can be related to the way you eat, what you eat, and how you exercise.
-For instance, athletes often put themselves through periods of fasting and feasting, which can cause stomach upset.
+This can be related to the way you eat, what you eat and how you exercise.
+“For instance, athletes often put themselves through periods of fasting and feasting, which can cause stomach upset,” says Dr. Singh.

 What’s more, gastroesophageal reflux disease (GERD, or heartburn) is common among athletes and is easy to mistake for heart pains (hence the more common term for GERD, “heartburn”).
 That’s because when you’re training, food moves more slowly from your stomach into your intestines.
-Also, in response to training, the small muscular band (sphincter) around the bottom of your esophagus can relax, allowing food and acid in your stomach to rise into your esophagus and cause a burning sensation.
+In response to training, the small muscular band (sphincter) around the bottom of your esophagus can relax, allowing food and acid in your stomach to rise into your esophagus and cause a burning sensation.
 Also, tensing your abdominal muscles during exercise increases the pressure in your stomach, thereby forcing your stomach contents up into your esophagus.

-Medications you may take for pain such as nonsteroidal anti-inflammatory drugs (ibuprofen, naproxen, etc.) can irritate the lining of the stomach, also contributing to GI upset and chest pains.
+“Medications you may take for pain such as nonsteroidal anti-inflammatory drugs (ibuprofen, naproxen, etc.) can irritate the lining of the stomach, also contributing to GI upset and chest pains,” Dr. Singh adds.

-When chest pain strikes during or immediately after exercise, the most common cause is spasm of the lungs’ small airways.
+When chest pain strikes during or immediately after exercise, the most common cause is a spasm of the lungs’ small airways.
 Called exercise-induced bronchospasm (EIB), it can cause sharp chest pains and make breathing difficult.
 This can often be worse at certain times of the year or when exercising in certain environments.

 You may need to visit a pulmonologist for adequate testing to determine if EIB is the root of your chest pain.
 The good news is that treatment often results in improved athletic performance.

 In athletes who train or compete outside, exposure to the elements can increase the risk of viral and bacterial lung infections, which can result in either pneumonia or pleurisy, inflammation of the tissues that line the lungs and chest cavity.
-The inflammation feels like a very sharp pain that is most severe when you breathe in.
+“The inflammation feels like a very sharp pain that is most severe when you breathe in,” Dr. Singh notes.